Pi3 Orionis: Properties

 Pi^{3} Orionis is most likely single; a nearby star is probably an optical companion.

 It is a main-sequence star of spectral type F6 V. Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-Compared to the Sun, it has about 129% of the mass, 132% of the radius, and nearly 3 times the luminosity.
-This energy is being radiated from the star's outer atmosphere at an effective temperature of 6518 K, giving it the yellow-white glow of an F-type star.
+Compared to the Sun, it has about 129% of the mass, 131% of the radius, and 2.83 times the luminosity.
+This energy is being radiated from the star's outer atmosphere at an effective temperature of 6549 K, giving it the yellow-white glow of an F-type star.

 Although a periodicity of 73.26 days has been observed in the star's radial velocity, it seems likely to be bound more to stellar activity than to a planetary object in close orbit.
 No substellar companion has been detected so far around Tabit and the McDonald Observatory team has set limits to the presence of one or more planets with masses between 0.84 and 46.7 Jupiter masses and average separations spanning between 0.05 and 5.2 astronomical units.
 Thus, so far it appears that planets could easily orbit in the habitable zone without any complications caused by a gravitationally perturbing body.